 Skip to main content

-• At the studio, the console with /AoIP option works as an encoder and generates an audio stream to the transmitter site.
+• In studios, the console with /AoIP option operates as an encoder and generates an audio stream to the transmitter site.

 • At the transmitter site, a decoder receives the stream and sends it to the audio processor (for example Solidyne ADA102).
 Some FM processors can receive and decode the audio stream (for example Solidyne 542APC /AoIP)